Macarthur Wind Farm Development

 The scope of works for the two contracts is inclusive of the Macarthur Wind Farm 33/132kV sub-station, Tarrone 132/500kV terminal sub-station, 12 km of 132kV overhead transmission line to the Tarrone terminal sub-station, 33kV underground cable collector systems, sub-station SCADA interface, as well as the international shipping, local transportation and mechanical erection of the 85 metre towers, machine heads and blades.

-Macarthur Wind Farm will be jointly developed by leading Australian energy company AGL and Meridian.
+Macarthur Wind Farm was jointly developed by leading Australian energy company AGL and Meridian.